std::filesystem::directory_iterator

 (since C++17)

-If the directory_iterator is advanced past the last directory entry, it becomes equal to the default-constructed iterator, also known as the end iterator.
+If the directory_iterator reports an error or is advanced past the last directory entry, it becomes equal to the default-constructed iterator, also known as the end iterator.
 Two end iterators are always equal, dereferencing or incrementing the end iterator is undefined behavior.

 If a file or a directory is deleted or added to the directory tree after the directory iterator has been created, it is unspecified whether the change would be observed through the iterator.